Halloween (1978 film): Musical score

-Instead of utilizing a more traditional symphonic soundtrack, the film's score consists primarily of a piano melody played in a 10/8 or "complex 5/4" time signature, composed and performed by director John Carpenter.
-It took Carpenter three days to compose and record the entire score for the film.
+Carpenter did the score as he was told that the film "wasn't scary" after doing a test screening.
+Instead of utilizing a more traditional symphonic soundtrack, the film's score consists primarily of a piano melody played in a 10/8 or "complex 5/4" time signature, composed and performed by Carpenter.
+It took him three days to compose and record the entire score for the film.
 Following the film's critical and commercial success, the "Halloween Theme" became recognizable apart from the film.
+Carpenter said it was also done in an hour.
 Critic James Berardinelli calls the score "relatively simple and unsophisticated", but admits that "Halloween's music is one of its strongest assets".
 Carpenter once stated in an interview, "I can play just about any keyboard, but I can't read or write a note."
 In Halloween's end credits, Carpenter bills himself as the "Bowling Green Philharmonic Orchestra", but he also received assistance from composer Dan Wyman, a music professor at San José State University.

 Some non-score songs can be heard in the film, one an untitled song performed by Carpenter and a group of his friends in a band called The Coupe De Villes.
 The song can be heard as Laurie steps into Annie's car on her way to babysit Tommy Doyle.
 Another song, "(Don't Fear) The Reaper" by classic rock band Blue Öyster Cult, also appears in the film.
 It plays on the car radio as Annie drives Laurie through Haddonfield with Myers in silent pursuit.

 The soundtrack was first released in the United States in October 1983, by Varèse Sarabande/MCA.
 It was subsequently released on CD in 1985, re-released in 1990, and reissued again in 2000.
 On the film's 40th anniversary, coinciding with the release of Anthology: Movie Themes 1974–1998, a cover of the theme by Trent Reznor and Atticus Ross was released.